Skip to main content

 • “The vibrant new aesthetic breathes life into the world of Lanova, making every encounter feel more dynamic and immersive.”

-• “It's lost pretty much all uniqueness and identity that made the first game as great as it was; they tried to make it a Hades clone which just made it feel like worse Hades and also worse WOL1 at the same time.”
+• “It's lost pretty much all uniqueness and identity that made the first game as great as it was; they tried to make it a Hades clone which just made it feel like a worse version of both Hades and the first game.”

 • stability